FAQs

 HideOut Youth Zone is a high-quality facility open to all of the young people of the city between the ages of 8 to 19, and up to 25 with additional needs.
 HideOut is built on the former Gorton baths site at the corner of Hyde Road and Queensland Road.

-The Youth Zone provides somewhere to go, something to do and someone to talk to, for all the young people of Manchester.
 It complements and enhances existing provision for young people in terms of available activities.
 It creates opportunities for more of the city’s young people, many of whom aren’t accessing the current provision.

 You can become a member of HideOut by filling out the membership form on our website.